Chameli Ki Shaadi: Plot

-Mastram, along with Charan's friends back the lovers to overcome the obstacles.
-Here, Champa calls in the help of her rogue brother Chhadam Lal aka Chhadmi against Charan.
-With help of Harish and all his friends, Charan chalks out a plan to rescue Chameli from her house.
-As per the plan, Charan abducts Chameli from her own house, while Harish sees to it that the duo legally get married.
-Charan and Chameli are initially frightened, but Harish convinces them by telling them that as long as people do not dare to marry outside the caste like them, Indians will never be truly united.

-Meanwhile, on learning that Chameli is missing, her parents lodge a complaint against Charan.
-They proceed to the place where Charan and Chameli are going to get married.
+Charan learns of these developments.
+He frees Chameli from her house arrest and together they go to Harish's house.
+Chameli's parents proceed to the place where Charan and Chameli are going to get married.
 Meanwhile, Bhajandas also comes with his men to disrupt the marriage.
-Both the parties have arrived late, as Charandas and Chameli are legally husband and wife now.
-They vent their ire on Harish, who according to them is responsible for corrupting the duo.
-Harish takes Kallumal aside and explains that if the marriage is permitted by him, he will garner votes of both the castes in the election because his son in law is the leader of all the young people and also has support from the akhads.
+However, both of the parties arrive late, as they are legally married now.
+They vent their ire on Harish, who, according to them, is responsible for corrupting the couple.
+Harish takes Kallumal aside and explains that if the marriage is permitted by him, he will garner votes from both of the castes in the upcoming election, that he had decided to participate in, and that his son-in-law is the leader of all the young people and also has support from the akhadas, therefore guaranteeing a win.

-Convinced by the argument of Harish, Kallumal relents because of being enticed by the illusion of winning the local election.
-Similarly, Harish tells Bhajandas that an influential Kallumal is sure to win the elections.
-If Bhajandas accepts the marriage, he will get special perks for his coal business thanks to Kallumal.
-Besides, he will get coal and cement at a subsidized rate from Kallumal.
-Bhajandas goes greedy and relents.
-In the end, Chameli and Charandas are united with the blessing from both the parties.
+Convinced, Kallumal relents; similarly, Harish tells Bhajandas that Kallumal is sure to win the elections, and that if Bhajandas accepts the marriage, he will get special perks, like getting coal and cement at a subsidized rate from Kallumal.
+Bhajandas also relents.
+Charan and Chameli get blessings from both of their families.